 - Examining: Overcoming Dyslexia (study of Sally Shaywitz’s book)

 The following organizations offer training in Structured Literacy methods.
 Some offer regular training; others offer periodic courses.
 Contact them for details.

 Groves Academy – This private school for dyslexia is located in the Twin Cities area and provides Wilson Language training.
 Groves is an accredited Wilson partner.

 Orton Gillingham of Minnesota - A nonprofit organization which teaches the pure Orton Gillingham approach.
 They are accredited by The International Multisensory Structured Language Education Council (IMSLEC) at the Teacher and Instructor-of-Teachers levels.

 The Reading Center: Dyslexia Institute of Minnesota - A nonprofit organization which teaches the pure Orton Gillingham approach.
-They are accredited by the Academy of Orton Gillingham Practitioners and Educators and are located in Rochester.
+They are accredited by the Academy of Orton Gillingham Practitioners and Educators and are located in Rochester, MN.

 Learning Techniques, Ltd. – This organization in Orland Park, Illinois provides Wilson Language training and is an accredited Wilson partner.

 Bright Solutions for Dyslexia - Susan Barton offers certification for individuals using with the Barton Reading and Spelling System.